 The Postgraduate Certificate is assessed through 2 Modules.
 The LJMU course team and our partnership schools have worked together to ensure that the modules are both relevant and manageable.
 The Award of QTS is integral to one of these academic modules.
 You will also complete a two-part essay, which requires you to reflect on your developing classroom practice.

-Trainee teachers will be allocated a 'home' school in our Alliance for one academic year, all of which are outstanding or good.
+Trainee teachers will be allocated a 'home' school in our Partnership for one academic year, all of which are outstanding or good.
 We provide a personalised and supportive training approach and therefore the location of your home school will be taken into consideration, in addition to other factors.
 You will have two Teaching Practice phases in your home school and one in your away school.
 The away school is a contrasting experience.
 We aim to allocate placements which are best fit for your development.
 You will have a Professional Mentor in both your home and away school who will support your development.
 You will also receive support and guidance from the School Direct Strategic Lead.

 In addition to your home and away school, you also have a day placement in our partner High School, Special Schools and in Foundation Stage.
 We believe that these placements are important and enhance your training within the primary phase.

 You should have or be expected to achieve an Undergraduate Honours degree (or recognised equivalent).
 The degree classification should normally be at 2:1 or above, however strong applicants, with experience, with a 2:2 will be considered.